Deal alert! Northwest, our favorite company, is forming

 If you form an LLC in Maryland, it is called a “Domestic LLC”.
-If you formed your LLC in another state, it would be a Foreign LLC once you register it in Maryland.
+If you formed your LLC in another state, it would be a Maryland Foreign LLC once you register it in the state.

 Yes, Maryland is a great state to start a business.
 Maryland doesn’t charge a state business license fee, has quick approval times and helpful representatives at the SDAT if you have questions.

 However, the most important factors in deciding where to start a business are where you live and where you’re doing business.